davidmles/davidmles.github.io/bio.md

   <h2>My experience as a web developer and teacher</h2>

   - I started in 2000 as a full-stack web developer, mainly using *ASP* and *JScript* (Microsoft’s *JavaScript* version).
 And I was combining it, in the same company, with web development classes on *ASP*, *PHP*, and *Java*.
 I also taught *Linux* system administration.
-I had students from the following companies and institutions: Ajuntament de Barcelona (Barcelona City Council), TMB (Barcelona Metropolitan Transport), FGC (Catalan Government Railways), Cirsa, Sony
+I had students from the following companies and institutions: Ajuntament de Barcelona (Barcelona City Council), TMB (Barcelona Metropolitan Transport), FGC (Catalan Government Railways), Cirsa, and Sony.
   - In 2006 I developed an ecological social network called Tree-Nation, in *PHP*.
   - In 2008 I developed a classified ads website.
 I used the first version of the *Symfony framework* for *PHP*.
   - In 2010 I created another classified ads website, collaborating with several real estate portals in Spain.
 I also used the first version of *Symfony*.
   - In 2013 I jumped to *Symfony2* to develop a *PrestaShop* clone used in an e-commerce website.
-  - At that time, I changed technology to *Ruby on Rails*.
-But before, I wanted to dump my knowledge of *Symfony2* in a course that I published on Udemy and had great acceptance.
+  - At that time, I switched to *Ruby on Rails*.
+But before, I wanted to dump my knowledge of *Symfony2* in a course that I published on Udemy, and it had great acceptance.
 While learning *Ruby*, I developed a social network of activities similar to Meetup.
   - Since 2014 I have been working remotely for several companies in the UK, using *Ruby on Rails*.
   - In 2022 I started working on my first course for LinkedIn Learning.
 The experience of working with several teams to launch the course together has been gratifying.
-  - In 2023, I started working at Spotlio as a tech lead for Ruby on Rails.
+  - In 2023, I started working as a tech lead for a Ruby on Rails devs team.

   <h2>My studies</h2>